Skip to contents

 Returns

-Invisibly returns TRUE if there was any relevant auto-scaling activity (new worker launches or worker connection/disconnection events) (FALSE otherwise).
+Invisibly returns TRUE if auto-scaling was attempted (throttling can skip it) and there was any relevant auto-scaling activity (new worker launches or worker connection/disconnection events).
+FALSE otherwise.

 Method autoscale()

-Run worker auto-scaling in a private later loop every controller$client$seconds_interval seconds.
+Run worker auto-scaling in a later loop in polling intervals determined by exponential backoff.

 Usage